zhousarah/azure-compute-docs/articles/virtual-machines/availability-set-overview.md

 VMs are also aligned with disk fault domains.
 This alignment ensures that all the managed disks attached to a VM are within the same fault domains.

 Only VMs with managed disks can be created in a managed availability set.
-The number of managed disk fault domains varies by region: either two or three managed disk fault domains per region.
+The number of managed-disk fault domains varies by region: either two or three managed-disk fault domains per region.

 The following command retrieves a list of fault domains per region: